Eradication of infectious diseases: Yaws

 Yaws is a rarely fatal but highly disfiguring disease caused by the spiral-shaped bacterium (spirochete) Treponema pallidum pertenue, a close relative of the syphilis bacterium Treponema pallidum pallidum, spread through skin to skin contact with infectious lesions.
 The global prevalence of this disease and the other endemic treponematoses, bejel and pinta, was reduced by the Global Control of Treponematoses programme between 1952 and 1964 from about 50 million cases to about 2.5 million (a 95% reduction).
 However, following the cessation of this program these diseases remained at a low prevalence in parts of Asia, Africa and the Americas with sporadic outbreaks.
 In 2012, the WHO targeted the disease for eradication by 2020, a goal that was missed.

-As of 2020, there were 15 countries known to be endemic for yaws, with the recent discovery of endemic transmission in Liberia and the Philippines.
-In 2020, 82,564 cases of yaws were reported to the WHO and 153 cases were confirmed.
-The majority of the cases are reported from Papua New Guinea and with over 80% of all cases coming from one of three countries in the 2010–2013 period: Papua New Guinea, Solomon Islands, and Ghana.
-A WHO meeting report in 2018 estimated the total cost of elimination to be US$175 million (excluding Indonesia).

-In the South-East Asian Regional Office of the WHO, the eradication efforts are focused on the remaining endemic countries in this region (Indonesia and East Timor) after India was declared free of yaws in 2016.
+WHO's current target for eradication is 2030.

 The discovery that oral antibiotic azithromycin can be used instead of the previous standard, injected penicillin, was tested on Lihir Island from 2013 to 2014; a single oral dose of the macrolide antibiotic reduced disease prevalence from 2.4% to 0.3% at 12 months.
 The WHO now recommends both treatment courses (oral azithromycin and injected penicillin), with oral azithromycin being the preferred treatment.

+As of 2024, there were 16 countries known to be endemic for yaws.
+That year, 152,164 suspected cases of yaws were reported to the WHO and 996 cases were confirmed.
+Evidence of antibiotic resistance emerged in 2020, as has evidence that the bacterium can infect primates, which could complicate eradication efforts.